Abdur-rahmaanJ/RedittyWalls/README.md

 In the .bat file change your running instruction Create a shortcut from the vbs file and drag it on the desktop maybe.
 Rename.
 Right-click, choose properties, change icon and use the icon.ico in the reditty folder

+### Credits

+control icons pack from freepick and Somdev Sangwan's techniques.